6 Cool Things To Do In McLeod Ganj

 Dalai Lama visits Tsuglakhang publicly only 2-3 times a year.
-In spite of that, the place has became an important pilgrimage spot.
+In spite of that, the place has become an important pilgrimage spot.
 Actually, Tsuglakhang is very closely located to Dalai Lama's residence.

-Sorry I couldn't get better pictures though, after I flashed that one above we realised that pictures were forbidden inside the temple...
+Sorry I couldn't get better pictures though, after I flashed that one above we realized that pictures were forbidden inside the temple...
 Oops.

-The decoration is loaded but colourful and very cheerful, totally different from what I could have imagined!
+The decoration is loaded but colorful and very cheerful, totally different from what I could have imagined!

-There are a few other colourful temples in McLeod (and a good example is the one you see in the background of the picture below).
+There are a few other colorful temples in McLeod (and a good example is the one you see in the background of the picture below).